 itch medication, band-aids, stomach ache remedy, antibiotic cream, diarrhea medicine, prescription antibiotics for travelers’ diarrhea (Ciprofloxacin), and any prescription medications.

 • Safari clothes.
-If you’re not sure refer to our article: what to wear on an African safari
+If you’re not sure, refer to our article: What to wear on an African safari.

-There is no need to pack many clothes depending on the safari destination you’re visiting.
+There is no need to pack many clothes, depending on the safari destination you’re visiting.

 Here is the list of items to pack for your Africa Safari: Kenya & Tanzania

-1. Duffel Bag (80-90L duffle bag )
+1. Duffel Bag (80-90L duffel bag )

 The North Face Base Camp Duffel